zawnk/rstlouisbluesdiscord/content/info/bots/bot/index.md

 Pastes a link to the Google search with the term that you can click (you lazy bum).

 #### `?remindme X (seconds|minutes|days) <text>`

 The bot will remember what you told him with your text and will remind you in the given period of time of what you told him.
 An example is: `?remindme 5 minutes tea done`

+#### `?role (apply|relieve) <role name>`

+For specific occasions, the moderators add temporary, cosmetic roles that are pingable.
+This is generally helpful when you're organizing events like the fantasy leagues.
+The moderators then create a group for a fantasy league, so it's easy to contact the peers with due to the assigned roles.
+You can freely assign yourself such a role with `?role apply <role name>` or get rid of it via `?role relieve <role name>`.
+When such roles with specific purposes are created, the mods announce it in the appropriate channel.

 ## Ideas and Feedback

-If you have any suggestions for improving or extending the bot,
+If you have any suggestions for improving or extending the bot, feel free to contact `zonk` with your ideas!
+Same goes for issues with the bot.